 The Audit Committee comprises four members of the Corporation (who exclude the CEO and Chair) and a co-opted member.
-The Committee operates in accordance with written terms of reference which are reviewed annually, approved by the Corporation and available on the College website (details above).
-Its purpose is to advise the Corporation on the adequacy and effectiveness of the College's system of internal control and its arrangements for risk management, control, and governance processes.
+The Committee operates in accordance with written terms of reference which are reviewed annually, and presented to the Corporation and available on the Group's website (details above).
+Its purpose is to advise the Corporation on the adequacy and effectiveness of the Group's system of internal control and its arrangements for risk management, control, and governance processes.

-The Audit Committee meets on a termly basis and provides a forum for reporting by the College's internal, reporting accountants and financial statements auditors, who have access to the Committee for independent discussion, without the presence of college management.
-The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business.
+The Audit Committee meets on a termly basis and provides a forum for reporting by the Group's internal, reporting accountants and financial statements auditors, who have access to the Committee for independent discussion, without the presence of Group's management.
+The Committee also receives and considers reports from the main FE funding bodies as they affect the Group's business.

-The College's internal auditors and other external experts review the systems of internal control, risk management controls, and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit Committee.
+DCG's internal auditors and other external experts review the systems of internal control, risk management controls, and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit Committee.